what is ACCA

 Study Materials and Tuition

-Aside from examination fees, candidates should also make a budget for study materials and tuition.
+Aside from ACCA course fees, ACCA students should also make a budget for study materials and tuition.
 This would include textbooks, online resources, and perhaps enrolling in tuition programs offered by ACCA-approved learning providers.
+Students can avail of Plutus Education’s ACCA Success Sprint – Financial Reporting for the March 2025 exam for just INR 5,999 only.

 Total Cost Estimate